-Recently saw where a person decided to impersonate an employee of the company on LinkedIn, but something did not quite add up when the name was cross-referenced.
+Recently saw where a person decided to impersonate an employee of the company on LinkedIn, but something did not quite add up when the name was cross-referenced internally.
 Some due diligence located a deceased person whose obituary photo had been usurped for the fake LinkedIn account.
-Smart enough not to take the bait on contact request, but lots of interesting log entries hitting this site without a valid vhost.
+Smart enough not to take the bait on my contact request, but lots of interesting log entries hitting this site without a valid vhost.
 Lesson to be learned by the folks who accepted the contact requests, validate a supposed co-worker is actually an employee or contractor before accepting the request.
-Trust, but verify when using social media.
+Trust, but verify, when using social media.

 Originally a Facebook post and note.

 So a friend’s Facebook account got counterfeited (duplicated and made to look like her messenger account) and started contacting me over messenger.
 So I played along, while making contact with her via another comms channel to verify and let her know.
 Starts off simple enough; then there is a reference to some money via a grant.
 A quick Google turned up it was indeed fraud.
 So, I shared to link to my server in hopes they would follow it and let me see their source IP address.
 They took the bait and wouldn’t you know that my friend from Clayton is hitting my web site from Lagos, Nigeria.
 Sadly they dropped off before the details could be gathered on how the scam worked.
 I decided to tell them their game was up with me using Google translate into Huasa.
 My guess is they send a bad check that makes me lose funds, or they want upfront funds to make the grant application go through.
 So always be aware and note that anyone offering you money via a “social private grant fund” is probably sitting behind a computer half a world away who just wants your money.
 Hopefully the messenger images are in order.

 Even after this conversation, the scammer uses Facebook messenger again the next day and provides a number a should text for my grant.